Innago Logo

 1. Burlington

 By a very significant margin, Burlington is the city in Vermont with the highest population.
 Located in the northwest, the city’s housing market is very different from statewide data.
-As previously mentioned, its median housing price in April 2024 was $509,500, which represented a 10.4% decrease from April 2023.
-Its median DOM of 8, which has not changed in the past year, suggests an incredibly competitive seller’s market when compared to the statewide median DOM.
+As previously mentioned, its median housing price in February of 2026 is $425,000, which represented an 18.2% decrease from 2026.
+Its median DOM is 103, which has gone up from 73 in the past year, and this suggests an incredibly competitive seller’s market when compared to the statewide median DOM.
 Some of the most popular neighborhoods in Burlington are New North End, South End, and Old North End.

 2. South Burlington

-Not to be confused to its neighbor to the northwest, South Burlington is the second most populated city in Vermont behind Burlington.
-Its median home price in April 2024 was $460,000, relatively close to the statewide median.
-This number represents a 5.0% increase from April 2023.
-Its median DOM of 16 is significantly smaller than the statewide median, however, it is an increase from 5 in April 2023.
-This suggests that while the housing market is relatively competitive, it has grown less competitive over the past year.
+Not to be confused with its neighbor to the northwest, South Burlington is the second most populated city in Vermont behind Burlington.
+Its median home price in February 2026 was $665,000.
+This number represents a 1.7% decrease from 2026.
+Its median DOM of 47 is significantly smaller than the statewide median, however, and is an overall decrease of 9 from 2025.
+This suggests that the housing market is relatively competitive and stable.
 Some of the most popular neighborhoods in South Burlington are South Burlington South and South Burlington North.

 3. Essex Junction